Mercedes CLA review - Engines, performance and drive

 There are a load of petrol engines to choose from, but only one diesel CLA and no plug-in hybrid at the moment.
 The CLA 180 uses a 1.3-litre turbo petrol engine producing 134bhp; it’ll do 0-62mph in nine seconds, while the 161bhp CLA 200 trims this to 8.2 seconds.
 The differences are marginal, so we wouldn’t bother with the more powerful engine.
 Both feel a little strained under hard acceleration, but take things easy and they impressively quiet and refined.

 Step up to the CLA 220, which uses a 187bhp 2.0-litre engine, and the 0-62mph time tumbles to seven seconds flat.
 This unit is also available with 4MATIC all-wheel drive, but adding that extra traction doesn’t affect performance.
-The CLA 250 is faster still (0-62 in 6.3 seconds), while the AMG 35 and AMG 45 S versions both complete the benchmark sprint in less than five seconds (4.9 and 4.0 seconds respectively).
+The CLA 250 e manages 0-62mph in 6.6 seconds, with a top speed of 146mph, while the CLA 250 is faster still (0-62 in 6.3 seconds), while the AMG 35 and AMG 45 S versions both complete the benchmark sprint in less than five seconds (4.9 and 4.0 seconds respectively).

 The CLA 35 coupe and shooting brake estate share the same 2.0-litre, four-cylinder turbocharged engine as the A 35 hatchback and saloon.
 The powerful unit produces 302bhp and 400Nm of torque, and is mated to a seven-speed dual-clutch automatic transmission.
 Four-wheel drive is included as standard to help manage the extra shove.
 The range-topping CLA 45 S produces 415bhp from its 2.0-litre powerplant, delivering its power via an eight-speed dual-clutch gearbox.